preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: provisioning-templates-create-team-3-new.png

-(For a Publishing App template, the next step will be to select properties, see below.)

 + **Type**: Select template to base the new template on; "Office 365 Group, Sharepoint Team Site", "Sharepoint Communication Site", "Yammer Group" or "Facebook Workplace Group".
 This can be changed when an existing Provisioning Template is edited.

 The following settings are available for Office 365 Group: